This Quarter at Trebek

 Your commitment fuels our Trebek Grantees’ efforts to make a meaningful impact across Canada —whether they’re discovering solutions to our shared challenges, preserving Canada’s cultural treasures, or inspiring the next generation of scientists, storytellers, and educators.

-Together, we’re igniting a passion to preserve across Canada and offering hope for a sustainable future for all.
+Together, we’re igniting a passion to preserve across Canada.